-- It may also be a good idea to automate system updates so you can ensure everything is current.
+- Automate system updates so you can ensure everything is current.

 Keep Your Network Protected Against Cybersecurity Threats

-Use of DNS can both help and harm your network.
-Products like Cisco Umbrella can help ensure that your employees only connect to clean, verified, and malware-free services.
-They gather statistics based on domains and IP addresses to identify if they are part of the Cyber attackers’ infrastructure or if anomalies have been seen from those sites.
+DNS can both help and harm your network.
+Products like Cisco Umbrella ensure that your employees only connect to clean, verified, and malware-free services.
+They gather statistics based on domains and IP addresses.
+This helps determine if a domain is part of the cyber attackers’ infrastructure or if anomalies have been seen from those sites.
 When DNS has been configured, it can help prevent cyber attacks before they reach your network.